-The Magnolia Project offers clinical and case management services for women before, during and after pregnancy area in the city’s central urban core and adjacent area.
+The Magnolia Project offers clinical and case management services for women before, during and after pregnancy in the city’s central urban core and adjacent area.
 The target area for implementation of the Magnolia Project was selected due to the high infant mortality rate and racial disparities.
 Our goal is to work with women to address risk factors (pregnancy intervals, nutrition issues, substance/alcohol abuse, psychosocial problems, family planning and other issues) that impact their health and may affect a future pregnancy.
 We also offer counseling, group classes/workshops, financial planning support and workforce development for fathers.

 The project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS).

 - Toxic stress education and mitigation

 - Community health workers/Communication Action Network

 - Prenatal care

 - Life Course group education

 - Home visitation